Kaupapa

 2024 Otago University College of Education Creative New Zealand Children's Writer in Residence Fellow

-2024 Storylines Most Notable Book – Lopini the Legend (mid-grade fiction novel)
+2024 Storylines Most Notable Book – Lopini the Legend (mid-grade novel)

-2024 NZ Booklovers Awards finalist, Junior Fiction category – Lopini the Legend (mid-grade fiction novel)
+2024 NZ Booklovers Awards finalist, Junior Fiction category – Lopini the Legend (mid-grade novel)

 2023 New Zealand Book Awards for Children and Young Adults judge

-2022 Storylines Tom Fitzgibbon Award – Lopini the Legend (mid-grade fiction novel)
+2022 Storylines Tom Fitzgibbon Award – Lopini the Legend (mid-grade novel)

 2022 Massey University Writer in Residence